katherinekhine/Simple-Calculator/README.md

 # Basic Web Calculator

 This is a simple web-based calculator that performs basic arithmetic operations: addition, subtraction, multiplication, and division.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, and JavaScript.

 ## Features